losangela/product-description-service/README.md

 # Scaling up back end for Nordstroms application

-A full stack micro service of a product description on a shopping website, scaled up to handle 10 million pieces of data and handle 4500 RPS with 0% latency rate.
+I forked the legacy code of a microservice component of the product description of a full stack Nordstroms application, and scaled up the back end to handle 10 million pieces of data and handle 4500 RPS with 0% latency rate.

 ### Installing Dependencies